lepture/authlib/docs/flask/oauth2.rst

         return server.create_authorization_response(None)

 This is a simple demo, the real case should be more complex.
-There is a demo in `authlib/playground`_, get a real taste with playground.
+There is a demo in `authlib/playground`_, get a real taste with Authlib Playground.

 The token endpoint is much easier::